-Accordingly, the ORSA can be defined as the entirety of the processes and procedures employed to identify, assess, monitor, manage and report the short and long term risks Omniasig VIG faces or may face and to determine the own funds necessary to ensure that Omniasig VIG's overall solvency needs are met at all times.
+Accordingly, the ORSA can be defined as the entirety of the processes and procedures employed to identify, assess, monitor, manage and report the short and long term risks OMNIASIG faces or may face and to determine the own funds necessary to ensure that OMNIASIG's overall solvency needs are met at all times.

-Omniasig's ORSA policy set out the rules for executing ORSA in a way that ensures that the ORSA provides the Omniasig VIG Managing Board with appropriate assessment of whether the risk management and solvency position are adequate, and likely to remain so in the future.
+OMNIASIG'S ORSA policy set out the rules for executing ORSA in a way that ensures that the ORSA provides the OMNIASIG Managing Board with appropriate assessment of whether the risk management and solvency position are adequate, and likely to remain so in the future.
 Also the purpose of the ORSA process is to provide a tool to the Managing Board in deliberating major decisions.

-Omniasig VIG is considering the following principles when conducting its ORSA:
+OMNIASIG is considering the following principles when conducting its ORSA:

-- The ORSA is a responsibility of Omniasig VIG and should be regularly reviewed and approved by Omniasig Managing Board and Supervisory Board. - ORSA encompasses all material risks that may impact on Omniasig VIG's ability to meet its obligations under insurance contracts. - The ORSA is based on adequate measurement and assessment processes and forms an integral part of the management process and decision making framework. - The ORSA is forward-looking, taking into consideration the Omniasig VIG business plan and projections. - The ORSA process and outcome is appropriately evidenced and internally documented.
+• The ORSA is a responsibility of OMNIASIG and should be regularly reviewed and approved by OMNIASIG Managing Board and Supervisory Board.

-The purpose of the ORSA is to ensure that undertakings have robust processes for assessing and monitoring their overall solvency needs, not to duplicate, validate or analyze in detail the parameterization of the SCR calculation.
+- ORSA encompasses all material risks that may impact on OMNIASIG's ability to meet its obligations under insurance contracts. - The ORSA is based on adequate measurement and assessment processes and forms an integral part of the management process and decision making framework. - The ORSA is forward-looking, taking into consideration the OMNIASIG business plan and projections. - The ORSA process and outcome is appropriately evidenced and internally documented.

-In accordance with national legislation and Solvency II Directive, Omniasig VIG develops for the forward looking assessment of own risks its own processes with appropriate and adequate techniques, tailored to fit into its organizational structure and risk management system and proportional in its sophistication and depth to the nature, scale and complexity of the risks inherent to the business.
+The purpose of the ORSA is to ensure that undertakings have robust processes for assessing and monitoring their overall solvency needs, not to duplicate, validate or analyse in detail the parameterization of the SCR calculation.

-Omniasig VIG takes the appropriate steps to:
+In accordance with national legislation and Solvency II Directive, OMNIASIG develops for the forward looking assessment of own risks its own processes with appropriate and adequate techniques, tailored to fit into its organizational structure and risk management system and proportional in its sophistication and depth to the nature, scale and complexity of the risks inherent to the business.
+OMNIASIG takes the appropriate steps to: - establish a process to develop a forward looking assessment of own risks; and

-- establish a process to develop a forward looking assessment of own risks; and - compile qualitative information supporting the forward looking assessment of own risks that will allow national competent authorities to review and evaluate the quality of the process.
+- compile qualitative information supporting the forward looking assessment of own risks that will allow national competent authorities to review and evaluate the quality of the process.

-Omniasig VIG takes the results of ORSA and the insights gained into the process into account for, at least, the system of governance and business planning.
+OMNIASIG takes the results of ORSA and the insights gained into the process into account for, at least, the system of governance and business planning.

-The ORSA is not a stand-alone process, but rather an all-encompassing procedure connecting several processes from business planning to day-to-day risk management.
+The ORSA is not a stand-alone process, but rather an all-encompassing procedure connecting several processes from business planning to dayto-day risk management.
 The main input interfaces which flow into the ORSA are business and risk strategy and operational business plans - these three elements form the main prerequisites for ORSA.
 Other input interfaces are connected with the risk management processes and they provide the risk profile assessment - risk inventory, risk bearing capacity, SCR and technical provisions calculations.